 Additional Physical Therapist Certifications

 Adding additional certifications to your resume can help you move up the physical therapy professional ladder.
 Certificates also allow you to focus in on a specialized area of physical therapy such as orthopedics or neurology.
-These certificates are provided through the American Board of Physical Therapy Specialities (ABPTS) and are valid for 10 years.
+These certificates are provided through the American Board of Physical Therapy Specialties (ABPTS) and are valid for 10 years.

 Cardiovascular & Pulmonary Clinical Specialist